Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 []()Plot Types
 --------------

 Players can use `/town plots {townname}` to view the counts of various plot types in a town.
 Towny post-0.75 has added plot types besides the default.
 This is to give mayors more control over their towns.

-As of now there are:
+As of Towny 0.95.1.0 there is a configurable cost to setting plot types.
+The plot types are as follows:

 ### []()Default Plots